Best Free Software For Start-ups

-Like Really Simple Systems, some CRM systems have an integrated marketing module which lets you keep all your data in one place.
+Like Really Simple Systems, some CRM systems have an integrated marketing tool which lets you keep all your data in one place.
 The beauty here is that you can segment your customers based on the information in your CRM, for example, a previous purchase or warranty date.
 The data collected from the contact’s engagement with your message is then fed back to the CRM competing the process.
 This means your sales people will know which customers are most likely to buy.

 Most systems do have a small cost involved but limited free software versions are also available, the best known being MailChimp.

 For the most effective marketing you’ll want to understand what makes your customers tick.
 Getting their feedback will help you develop your products and services as well as your sales and marketing techniques.
 There are quite a few free survey tools available with varying levels of complexity.
 The best ones come into their own in analysing the research data.